|Name||Steve N. Wilson Raft Creek Bottoms WMA|

 Take HWY 11 North approximately 14 miles to Showalters Corner.
 At Showalters Corner turn east onto Jones Island Road.
 Go approximately 5 3/4 miles to the second Raft Creek WMA project sign.
 Turn south on Cypert Road, go 1/2 mile to WMA Headquarters.

-Deer and turkey (archery only), waterfowl, quail, rabbit, squirrel, crow, coyote and furbearers.
+Deer (archery only), waterfowl, quail, rabbit, squirrel, crow, coyote and furbearers.